genestack/user-guide/source/doc-odm-user-guide/quickstart_user.rst

    :scale: 35 %
    :align: center

-By default all studies are shown that you have permission to see, but since you aren't expected to scroll through thousands of studies there are, of course, search and filtering options to help you find studies of interest.
+By default, the system displays all studies that you have permission to access.
+However, since there could be thousands of studies, it provides search and filtering options to help you find the ones that you are interested in.
-These are given in the left hand panel of the Study Browser and they allow you to search by study name, accession or by the text present in any metadata field.
+You can find these options in the left-hand panel of the Study Browser.
+They allow you to search by study name, accession, or any metadata field that contains relevant text.

 .. note:: Harmonising your study and sample data (metadata) texts by using controlled vocabularies and ontologies helps searches find all relevant data by preventing missed results due to misspellings or non-standard term usage